udacity/create-your-own-adventure/english/ghostbusters/ghostbusters.md

 You awaken to bluriness and a numbing headache as you wonder

 WHERE AM I ???
-You sense a cloaked figure with electric [blue eyes] (../goosebumps/goosebumps.md) appraoch you from the side.

 a voice calls out from your right

+You sense a cloaked figure with

+electric [blue eyes] (../goosebumps/goosebumps.md) approach.